Watch: Mechanical

 Compared to electronic movements, mechanical watches are less accurate, often with errors of seconds per day; are sensitive to position, temperature, and magnetism; are costly to produce; require regular maintenance and adjustments; and are more prone to failures.
 Nevertheless, mechanical watches attract interest from consumers, particularly among watch collectors.
 Skeleton watches are designed to display the mechanism for aesthetic purposes.

 A mechanical movement uses an escapement mechanism to control and limit the unwinding and winding parts of a spring, converting what would otherwise be a simple unwinding into a controlled and periodic energy release.
-The movement also uses a balance wheel, together with the balance spring (also known as a hairspring), to control gear system's motion in a manner analogous to the pendulum of a pendulum clock.
+The movement also uses a balance wheel, together with the balance spring (also known as a hairspring), to control the gear system's motion in a manner analogous to the pendulum of a pendulum clock.
 The tourbillon, an optional part for mechanical movements, is a rotating frame for the escapement, used to cancel out or reduce gravitational bias.
 Due to the complexity of designing a tourbillon, they are expensive, and typically found in prestigious watches.

 The pin-lever escapement (called the Roskopf movement after its inventor, Georges Frederic Roskopf), which is a cheaper version of the fully levered movement, was manufactured in huge quantities by many Swiss manufacturers, as well as by Timex, until it was replaced by quartz movements.

 Introduced by Bulova in 1960, tuning-fork watches use a type of electromechanical movement with a precise frequency (most often 360 Hz) to drive a mechanical watch.
 The task of converting electronically pulsed fork vibration into rotary movements is done via two tiny jeweled fingers, called pawls.
 Tuning-fork watches were rendered obsolete when electronic quartz watches were developed.

 Traditional mechanical watch movements use a spiral spring called a mainspring as its power source that must be rewound periodically by the user by turning the watch crown.
 Antique pocket watches were wound by inserting a key into the back of the watch and turning it.
 While most modern watches are designed to run 40 hours on a winding, requiring winding daily, some run for several days; a few have 192-hour mainsprings, requiring once-weekly winding.